Backup solution - rsnapshot¶

-The configuration file needs to be just like the one we created for the Basic Machine or Single Server Backup above, except that we want to change some of the options.
+The configuration file needs to be nearly the same as the one we created for the Basic Machine or Single Server Backup , except that you need to change some of the options.

-The other difference here is that each machine will have its very own configuration.
-Once you get used to this, you'll simply copy one of your existing configuration files over to a new name and then modify it to fit any additional machines that you want to backup.
+The other difference here is that each machine will have its own configuration.
+When you get used to this, you will just copy one of your existing configuration files over to a different name and change it to fit any additional machines that you want to backup.

-For now, we want to modify the configuration file just like we did above, and then save it.
-Then copy that file as a template for our first server:
+For now, you want to change the configuration file just (as shown above), and save it.
+Copy that file as a template for our first server:

 cp /etc/rsnapshot.conf /etc/rsnapshot_web.conf

-We want to modify the new configuration file and create the log and lockfile with the machine's name:
+You want to change the configuration file and create the log and lockfile with the machine's name:

-Next, we want to modify rsnapshot_web.conf so that it includes the directories we want to back up.
+Next, you want to change rsnapshot_web.conf so that it includes the directories you want to back up.
 The only thing that is different here is the target.

 ### BACKUP POINTS / SCRIPTS ### backup email@example.com:/etc/ web.ourourdomain.com/ backup firstname.lastname@example.org:/var/www/ web.ourourdomain.com/ backup email@example.com:/usr/local/ web.ourdomain.com/ backup firstname.lastname@example.org:/home/ web.ourdomain.com/ backup email@example.com:/root/ web.ourdomain.com/

-Just like before, we can now check the configuration to make sure it is syntactically correct:
+You can now check the configuration to ensure it is syntactically correct:

 rsnapshot -c /etc/rsnapshot_web.conf configtest

 Syntax OK message.
-If all is well, we can execute the backup manually:
+If all is well, you can run the backup manually:

 /usr/bin/rsnapshot -c /etc/rsnapshot_web.conf beta

-Assuming that everything works alright, we can then create the configuration files for the mail server (rsnapshot_mail.conf) and portal server (rsnapshot_portal.conf), test them, and do a trial backup.
+Assuming that everything works, you can create the configuration files for the mail server (rsnapshot_mail.conf) and portal server (rsnapshot_portal.conf), test them, and do a trial backup.

-Automating backups for the multiple machine/server version is slightly different.
-We want to create a bash script to call the backups in order.
+Automating backups for the multiple machine or server version is slightly different.
+You want to create a bash script to call the backups in order.
 When one finishes the next will start.
-This script will look something like this and be stored in /usr/local/sbin:
+This script will look similar to: